rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 `
 **Support Vector Machine :**

-`Got a divide by zero when trying out.
+Here we have done scaling of parameters using MinMaxScaler() `Got a divide by zero when trying out.
 Precision or recall may be undefined due to a lack of true positive predicitons.
 `